apache/apisix-website/website/blog/2021-06-29-release-apache-apisix-2.7-en.md

 Apache APISIX 2.7.0 has been released!
 Welcome to download and use it.

-This version supports multi-language plugins, enhances the four-layer TCP proxy, and enhances Nginx configuration.
-More than 20 developers participated, and more than 70 pull requests have been submitted.
+This version supports multi-language plugins, enhances the four-layer TCP proxy and Nginx configuration.
+More than 20 developers participated, and 70 plus pull requests have been submitted.
 The following is an introduction to the key features.

 ## Release Notes